VanGutan/About-Me/README.md

 # About-Me
-Second GitHub account or Cezar i Jogi YouTube channel
+Second GitHub account or Cezar i Jogi YouTube channel and more